Scoliosis Bracing for Children and Teens

 Step 1: Brace fitting appointment

 Once the brace is created, you will have an initial fitting with the orthotist.
 He or she will make final adjustments and make sure it fits comfortably.
 You will also be given instructions on wearing and caring for the brace.

-Easing into a wearing schedule
+Step 2: Easing into a schedule wearing a back brace

 We recommend taking several days to ease into a schedule before you are able to wear the brace for the full prescribed time.